`

 Discussion Action Items:

-Commissioner Tom Harding will publish the November, 2025, Financial Summary.
-He will also give the Wastewater Sampling Summary Report of December 15 and discuss landscape irrigation schedules.
+Commissioner Tom Harding will publish the December, 2025, Financial Summary.
+He will also give the Wastewater Sampling Summary Report of January 19 and discuss the US1 and Sadowski Causeway pedestrian crossing, a suggestion to lower city speed limits to 20 mph, and summarize the city's three emergency generators.

-The agenda has no information about the city attorney’s report or commissioner’s reports and comments from mayor Foster or commissioners Colonell or DiFransico.
+The agenda has no information about the city attorney's report or commissioner's reports and comments from mayor Foster or commissioners Diehl or DiFransico.

 Read the full Key Colony Beach City Commission Meeting Agenda and Packet.